Data VisualizationFinance

 Marine biologists only study animals False Marine biologists study ecosystems, plant life, water quality, and more, not just marine animals.

-Some of the highest paying states for marine biology careers are Massachusetts and Rhode Island where the salary can be over $85,000 per year.
+Some of the highest paying states for marine biology careers are District of Columbia and California where the salary can be over $90,000 per year.
 Anchorage, AK and Seattle, WA also pay top dollar for marine biologists with salaries ranging from $81,000 to $77,000 per year.

 The opportunities for higher pay also depend on where you live and work.